Skip to main content

 Introduction

-The Entity Secret is a randomly generated 32-byte key used to secure developer-controlled wallets.
+The Entity Secret is a randomly generated 32-byte key used to secure dev-controlled wallets.
 After generation, it is encrypted into ciphertext for safe use in API requests.
 The ciphertext must be re-encrypted (rotated) whenever required by API operations.

 1. Generate an Entity Secret